 - Enable/Disable - When a Spatial Lens Boundary is enabled it is available to use to make a choropleth mao on your site’s Data Lens pages.
 When it is disabled, it does not show in the list of available boundaries for Data Lens publishers to choose from.

-- Auto Encode on Ingress - Choosing this option saves you time and effort.
+- Enable Quick-Add - Choosing this option saves you time and effort.
 If there is a choropleth that your users will want on most of their Data Lens pages, then choose this option.
 This means that the Spatial Lens Boundary will automatically be available on every new dataset that is uploaded to your site while this box is checked.
 You can add up to 5 auto-encoded spatial lenses per domain.

 - Edit - Once configured you can edit the boundary configuration and change the Boundary Name and/or pick a different column to be the label on the choropleth map.
 This changes will automatically go into effect on already created Data Lens pages.

-If your Spatial Lens doesn’t appear on the list or you see an error message that “Something went wrong…,” please contact Socrata Support with error message code, and/or a screenshot of the error, along with your domain url and the link to the boundary map that you were trying to configure.
+Note: If your Spatial Lens doesn’t appear on the list or you see an error message that “Something went wrong…,” please contact Socrata Support with error message code, and/or a screenshot of the error, along with your domain url and the link to the boundary map that you were trying to configure.
+You may also follow this link for common reasons behind failed spatial lens boundaries.

-Adding a new Boundary to a Data Lens page
+Adding the new Boundary to a Data Lens page

 Anytime a new dataset is added to your site, unless “auto encode on ingress” was enabled when it was uploaded, you’ll need to initialize each custom Spatial Lens Boundary.

-*Remember* map cards, including this new Boundary, only show on Data Lens pages that have a geocoded location column in their source dataset.
+*Remember* Map cards, including this new Boundary, only show on Data Lens pages that have a geocoded location column in their source dataset.
 If the dataset does not have a location column, you will not see the option to create a map of the data in Data Lens.
-Find out more about Data Lens visualizations here.

 To initialize the Spatial Lens boundary for a dataset, enter “customize mode” on a Data Lens page for that dataset.